juansamdphd/JuanSA-website/content/post/2020_dry_skill_guide.md

 +++

 With the current pandemic pushing us out of our wet-lab benches, it is time to take on Bear Grylls advise and adapt to our new norm.
-I've always been curious about computer science, and I consider myself fairly tech savvy: I have built my own PC-desktops in the past, I've repaired and upgraded my laptop multiple times,and I'm always on the look of new hardware software trends, mainly as I keep transitioning into using [FOSS (Free and Open Source Software)](https://en.wikipedia.org/wiki/Free_and_open-source_software) for most of my applications (upcoming blog post on this!).
+I've always been curious about computer science, and I consider myself fairly tech savvy: I've built my own PC-desktops in the past, I've repaired and upgraded my laptop multiple times, and I'm always on the look of new hardware software trends, mainly as I keep transitioning into using [FOSS (Free and Open Source Software)](https://en.wikipedia.org/wiki/Free_and_open-source_software) for most of my applications (upcoming post on this!).
 In other words, "computer stuff" is on my list of hobbies.
-The following mini guide has two goals:
+This mini guide series has two goals:

 1. Serve me as a reminder of useful and handy resources to learn or freshen up my computational skills.
 2. Share with others introductory resources that I hope will help them to apply some of these skills in their daily life and jobs.